- Contact Us

 Life can be stressful and overwhelming.
 You don't have to struggle alone.

-Whether you're feeling isolated and lonely, or are unsure how to manage a personal problem or situation - visit our drop-in advising hours and chat with us.
-Balancing life during these uncertain times can be hard.
-HCS Drop-in Advising is here so you can speak with an Access Case Manager one-on-one and talk about how Health & Counselling can support you best - whether it's through regular counselling, groups, workshops or referrals.
+HCS (Health & Counselling Services) Drop-in Advising is here so you can speak with an Access Case Manager one-on-one and talk about how Health & Counselling can support you best - whether it's through regular counselling, groups, workshops or referrals.

 Drop-in HCS Advising is a virtual space for you to feel heard and supported by an Access Case Manager, and where you can figure out your next steps together.